akhinos/cf4k8s-networking/README.md

 ### Push Another App

-No changes to envoy config of existing app(s).
+No changes to Envoy config of existing app(s).
 No direct app-to-app communication is possible as of now.

 ### Map Additional Route